markwk/www.markwk.com/source/_posts/2010-10-20-setting-up-mediawiki-for-an-esl-collaborative-writing-project.md

 To summarize the situation: My students need a way to write and revise together, and as their teacher, I need a way to provide corrections and track their changes and corrections over time.

-**The Solution: "WikiWriteRight," a wiki for collaborative writing and editing for ESL students.
+## The Solution: "WikiWriteRight," a wiki for collaborative writing and editing for ESL students.

-**
-In order to meet this situation, I decided to try my hand at using Wiki technology and created [WikiWriteRight][3].
+In order to meet this situation, I decided to try my hand at using Wiki technology and created [WikiWriteRight](#).
 I tried a couple wiki systems before settling on MediaWiki, which is the open source software that runs Wikipedia.
 MediaWiki has been perfected and worked on by a large group of people, and it has successful run on of the largest internet projects in history.
 Unlike other PHP-based CMSs, MediaWiki isn't trying to satisfying everything and, in the end, do nothing particularly well.
 MediaWiki is an extremely powerful wiki platform.
 It keeps track of changes and additions to pages.
 It provides a discussion page for debates between writers and editors about what to change.
 And it is relatively intuitive to use.
 There are some strange editing features like creating headlines and links, but more or less, it is a "what you see is what you get" system.

 To test and setup MediaWiki for this project, WikiWriteRight, I setup a MySQL database and installed MediaWiki locally on my computer.
 I setup of three user accounts: a systems administrator or, in Wiki-talk, a "bureaucrat" account (WikiSyops) with all privileges, a simple administrator account (TeacherMark) and a simple user account (SampleStudent).
 I then began write and setting up textual elements of my wiki.